 Cabo Rojo National Wildlife Refuge – Cabo Rojo, Puerto Rico (West Region)

 The most scenic location on the island is located in the Cabo Rojo National Wildlife Refuge.
 Plan on spending at least a full morning or afternoon here, then head over to the village of Boqueron for great nightlife.
 The Cabo Rojo Wildlife Refuge is an eco traveler paradise offering 4 attractions into one, hike along nature trails with scenic vistas, take a tour of the Salt Flats, visit La Playuela Beach, one the prettiest beach cove of the island, visit the elegant Los Morrillos Lighthouse, and walk along the limestone cliffs with breathtaking views of the Caribbean Sea.

 Time Needed: Plan on spending a full morning or afternoon here.

-Camuy River Cave Park “Parques de Las Cavernas del Rio Camuy” – Camuy, Puerto Rico
+Camuy River Cave Park “Parques de Las Cavernas del Rio Camuy” – Camuy, Puerto Rico (North Region)

 Even if you’re not into caves, you’ll be mesmerized by the Camuy River Cave Park, one of the most impressive natural attractions of Puerto Rico.
 Camuy River Cave Park is the third largest underground river in the world and not to be missed.
 More about Camuy River Cave Park